-HSR/PCOR/LHS Seminar and Workshop Series: As a centerpiece of the SPIRIT K12 curriculum, we plan to develop an innovative new bi-weekly seminar series devoted to dissemination and implementation topics, with special cross-cutting attention to methods, LHS ethical issues, health disparities, informatics, and digital health technology evaluation, with patient/stakeholder engagement interwoven into all sessions.
-Each session will convene once per week, every 2 weeks, for 2−3 hours depending on session topic and targeted content coverage.
+PCOR/CER/LHS Seminar and Workshop Series: As a centerpiece of the SPIRIT K12 curriculum, this innovative bi-weekly seminar series is devoted to dissemination and implementation topics, with special cross-cutting attention to methods, LHS ethical issues, health disparities, informatics, and digital health technology evaluation, with patient/stakeholder engagement interwoven into all sessions.
+Starting in Fall 2019, each session will convene once per week, every 2 weeks, for 2−3 hours depending on session topic and targeted content coverage.
 The series will be active throughout the academic year, though it will run on a reduced schedule during the summer months to accommodate mentor and scholar travel.
 The Executive Steering Committee will work closely with the two MPIs each year to organize and coordinate topics and speakers for this series, drawing in part from the proposed K12 program mentors and scholars and from the faculty and pre- and postdoctoral trainees of other training/career development programs with aligned interests.
 All health services and patient-centered outcomes researchers and other interested parties from across UCLA, VAGLAHS, KPSC, and LACDHS, as well as Los Angeles County community partners representing diverse populations, will be invited to participate as audience-attendees and as potential presenters.
-All sessions will be recorded and archived at the K12 program web site and publicly accessible for later viewing.
-In addition to serving as another important forum for K12 scholars to present their research for group feedback and sharpen their presentation skills, we envision that this series will become the first of many regularly produced seminars and workshops that will position the K12 program as a major hub of innovative implementation science career development materials and resources at UCLA, aimed toward national dissemination through networked research and research training programs and initiatives such as the CTSA Consortium and the AHRQ-PCORI K12 Learning Collaborative.
+All sessions will be recorded and archived at the SPIRIT K12 web site and publicly accessible for later viewing.
+In addition to serving as another important forum for K12 scholars to present their research for group feedback and sharpen their presentation skills, we envision that this series will become the first of many regularly produced seminars and workshops that will position the SPIRIT K12 Center as a major hub of innovative implementation science career development materials and resources at UCLA, aimed toward national dissemination through networked research and research training programs and initiatives such as the CTSA Consortium and the AHRQ-PCORI K12 Learning Collaborative.
 Development of the methods seminars and workshops, with real-world case anchoring, will benefit greatly from the expertise in implementation science among our mentor corps, such as Drs.
 Elmore, Inkelas, Gould, Mittman, Needleman, Shekelle, and Yano, with focal attention to metrics for high-performing health care systems.
 Coverage of health disparities and community-based/community-partnered participatory research and stakeholder engagement will be enriched by the education and career development experience as well as research expertise of mentors such as Drs.
 Norris, Brown, Wong, and Wells.
-The K12 program will also include innovative workshops on digital health technology evaluation, validation, and uptake, designed to help the scholars develop and evaluate interdisciplinary team-based interventions deploying new and emerging technologies within the implementation/LHS frame of reference.
-This curricular effort will be led by K12 MPI Michael Ong.
-This keystone seminar and workshop series will also encompass our planned LHS Visiting Expert program, where each year the SPIRIT Executive Steering Committee will select and invite a nationally renowned LHS researcher for a 3-day visit with our program mentors and scholars.
-The visit will include informal meetings with our K12 scholars and their mentors, one-on-one and in group sessions, at all four of our programs’ health care system sites to discuss ongoing LHS research projects as well as the visiting scientist’s keynote lecture, on a LHS topic of his or her choosing, at one of the series sessions.
+The series will also include innovative workshops on digital health technology evaluation, validation, and uptake, in sessions led by K12 MPI Michael Ong and designed to help the scholars develop and evaluate interdisciplinary team-based interventions deploying new and emerging technologies within the LHS frame of reference.
+The seminar and workshop series also encompasses our LHS Visiting Expert program, where each year the SPIRIT Executive Steering Committee will select and invite a nationally renowned LHS researcher for a 3-day visit with our K12 mentors and scholars.
+The visit will include informal meetings with our K12 scholars and their mentors, one-on-one and in group sessions, at all four of our Center’s health care system sites to discuss ongoing LHS research projects as well as the visiting scientist’s keynote lecture, on a LHS topic of his or her choosing, at one of the series sessions.
 These visits will be announced throughout our K12 community of LHS stakeholders as well as the broader health sciences research community at UCLA, VAGLAHS, KPSC, and LACDHS, to ensure broad and inclusive attendance.
-As with all of the presentations at the HSR/PCOR/LHS Seminar and Workshop Series, the Visiting Expert lecture will be videotaped and posted at our K12 web site curricular archive for later viewing and nationwide accessibility.
+As with all of the presentations at the PCOR/CER/LHS Seminar and Workshop Series, the Visiting Expert lecture will be videotaped and posted at our K12 web site curricular archive for later viewing and nationwide accessibility.

 Biostatistics: Six two-hour sessions on study design paradigms and statistical analysis.